Xola-lab/PRODIGY-DS-01/README.md

 Projects Included:

-1. South Africa Demographic Projections Dashboard (2023-2027) An interactive Tableau dashboard visualizing age and gender distributions across provinces and years, providing insights for demographic analysis and planning.
+1. South Africa Demographic Projections Dashboard (2023-2027) An interactive Tableau dashboard visualising age and gender distributions across provinces and years, providing insights for demographic analysis and planning.

 Technologies Used: